bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 Acts 11:29-30
 "The disciples, as each one was able, decided to provide help for the brothers and sisters living in Judea.
 This they did, sending their gift to the elders by Barnabas and Saul."-->

+God blesses us so we can give to others:

+2 Corinthians 9:10-11 (ESV)
+"Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.
+You will be enriched in every way so that you can be generous on every occasion."

+There are warnings against the rich who do not help the poor:

+James 5:1-3 (ESV)
+"Now listen, you rich people, weep and wail because of the misery that is coming on you.
+Your wealth has rotted, and moths have eaten your clothes.
+Your gold and silver are corroded.
+Their corrosion will testify against you and eat your flesh like fire.
+You have hoarded wealth in the last days."

 ## Should pastors get money for their work?